gmarma23/WordUnscrambler/README.md

 Whenever a char string needs to be unscrambled simply get it's integer-signature and search in already mapped wordlist for that integer-signature (dictionary key) and return results list (dictionary value).

-Default wordlist txt file `english words.txt` can be found in %project_dir%/wordlists/plain/ directory\n Default valid chars: `abcdefghijklmnopqrstuvwxyz-`
+Default wordlist txt file `english words.txt` can be found in %project_dir%/wordlists/plain/ directory <br/>
+Default valid chars: `abcdefghijklmnopqrstuvwxyz-`

 ## How to Use